lucasvallejo1992/maple-sugar-bush/README.md

 ```
 docker-compose up -d
 ```
-When you have MongoDB running you should run the migrations using the following command:
+When you have MongoDB running you should install the install packages and seed the products collection using the following command:
 ```
+npm install
-npm run migrate
+npm run seed
 ```

 ###  Develop
 To run all the apps, run the following command:

 ```
-cd my-turborepo
 npm run dev
 ```